• FAQ

 Lot Rent vs HOA Fees vs Property Taxes: Which Costs Less in Retirement?

 Housing costs are the number one thing that keeps soon-to-be retirees up at night, and rightly so.
-If you’re researching 55 plus communities in Florida with low HOA fees, you’re already thinking smart.
+If you’re researching 55 plus communities in Florida, you’re already thinking smart.
 But even after the mortgage is paid off, the bills keep coming.
 Lot rent, HOA fees, property taxes, they’re not the same thing, they cover different things, and the one that looks cheapest on paper is rarely the best deal when you add everything up.
 Here’s a breakdown of each option, and which one offers the best value, stability, and peace of mind on a fixed income.

 Understanding Lot Rent: The Smart Manufactured Home Option